 - observation of behavior in non-public settings without advance consent.

 E. The collection of personally sensitive data requiring unusual procedures to ensure confidentiality.

 Students should discuss their proposals with a faculty advisor before they are submitted to the Committee.
 Students should expect substantive feedback from their advisors and are advised to leave ample time for review and revision prior to submitting their proposal.
 After online submission, the proposal will be forwarded to the faculty advisor for official approval.

 The Committee encourages you to ask questions before submitting a proposal.
-The Chairs and the IRB Administrative Assistant, Kayla Johnston, welcome your questions at any time.
+The Chair and the IRB Administrative Assistant, Kayla Johnston, welcome your questions at any time.
 A list of committee members can also be found on the Committee Members page.

 Proposals are submitted through the online portal: